ChrisCummins/ProGraML/CONTRIBUTING.md

 ## 1. Reporting Issues

 Report issues and bugs to the GitHub issue tracker for this project.
-I don't have requirements for what must go in an issue, I trust use your judgement.
-At a minimum, please include as much information as is required for me to reproduce the issue, and copy and paste the output of:
+I don't have requirements for what must go in an issue, I trust your judgment.
+Please include as much information as is required for me to reproduce the issue, and copy and paste the output of:

 ```sh
 $ bazel run //tools:whoami